Paid Feature

 You can use the following guide if you have a single Authorization Service that is used by multiple applications.

-In turn, each app has separate frontend
+In turn, each app has separate frontend and backend instances that are served from different domains.

-Using the actual OAuth 2.0 terminology, each application can be considered a Client while the backends
+Using the actual OAuth 2.0 terminology, each application can be considered a Client while the backends are also Resource Servers.

 info